bcbio/bcbio_validations/TCGA-heterogeneity/README.md

 TCGA supplied purity estimates range from 0.61-0.80; the low side is in the range of TitanCNA and PureCN estimates, so this is a promising output.

-We don't see evidence for LOH in chr6 HLA regions, in either the copy number or allele frequency data.
+There is an apparent whole chromosome loss in chromosome 6, indicating LOH for the HLA regions.
+This can be seen in both the CNVkit normalized depth as well as the allele frequency changes.

 ### CNVkit
 ![TCGA-05-4395](tcga_luad/TCGA-05-4395-01A-cnvkit.png)